davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v006 boxplot for daily total vs. maximum hourly precipitation for all cities
 * OpenMeteoEDA_202306_v006 updates boxplot for daily total vs. maximum hourly precipitation for all cities

+### Expansions week of 14-SEP-2026
+* OpenMeteoEDA_202306_v006 boxplot for daily hours vs. maximum hourly precipitation for a single city